michelleN/todo-app/README.md

 To get started:
 1. Clone this repository
 2. Install Draft via the instructions on the [quickstart guide](https://github.com/Azure/draft/blob/master/docs/quickstart.md)
-2. In the directory of the application, run `$ draft init && draft up`
+2. Assuming you've already run `draft init` and either configured a image registry to work with Draft OR run `$ eval $(minikube docker-env)`, run `draft init` in the directory of the application:
 ```console
 $ draft up
 WARNING: no registry has been set, therefore Draft will not push to a container registry.
 This can be fixed by running `draft config set registry docker.io/myusername`